hongzhonglu/vivarium/doc/reference/glossary.rst

     Update
     Updates
-        An update describes how the model state should change due to the influence of a :term:`proces` over some period of time (usually a :term:`timestep`).
+        An update describes how the model state should change due to the influence of a :term:`process` over some period of time (usually a :term:`timestep`).

     Variable